My role:

 After analyzing our research data, we gained a clear understanding of the challenges we faced in our project.
 To overcome these challenges, we incorporated a solution into our design.

-We conducted a meeting with the stakeholders and developers, where we presented our research findings.
-They acknowledged the shortcomings identified in our research.
-Additionally, they provided us with a set of requirements to enhance the existing form.
+We held a meeting with the stakeholders and developers to share our research findings.
+They recognized the issues we found and gave us a list of requirements to improve the current form.

 Meeting with the Orcasound team